+Recreation Management

-Recreation Management; ext.
+Natatorium 159, ext.
 3569

-The Recreation Management office is responsible for the operations of all campus recreation, which includes Intramurals, Natatorium, Trojan Fitness Center, Trojan Game Room, Student Rec Gym and Outdoor Pool.
+The Recreation Management office is responsible for the operations of all campus recreation, which includes Intramurals, Natatorium, Trojan Fitness Center, Trojan Game Room, Student Recreation Gym and Outdoor Pool.

 Intramurals; ext.
-3329: The Intramural office is located on the second floor of the Trojan Center and is open Monday-Friday from 8am-5pm.
+3329: The Intramural office is located in Natatorium Office and is open Monday-Friday from 8am-5pm.
 The Intramural Department meets the needs of the students, faculty and staff through recreational sports.
 Team and individual sports are offered to the university community.
 Some of these activities include; tennis, flag football, basketball, softball, soccer, volleyball, swimming, and golf.
 Most of the activities are offered in men and women leagues.
 The University is encouraged to become involved in the recreational activities.